ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 The script checks whether the entered name matches the authorized value (“Peter Ahn”), which is my name.
 If the condition is met, the script displays the secret and welcomes the user.
 If the condition fails, the script shows an unauthorized message instead.

 The two screenshots in the lab are simply examples showing both possible outcomes.
-When running the script yourself, you will only see one outcome at a time—either the authorized message if the input matches, or the unauthorized message if it does not.
+When running the script yourself, you will only see one outcome at a time, either the authorized message if the input matches, or the unauthorized message if it does not.

 <p align="left">
   <img src="images/linux-bash-usage-and-scripting-15.png?raw=true&v=2"